jeco1988/OpenWeatherDashboard/README.md

 ## License

-Please refer to the repo.
+Please refer to the repository.